orchest/orchest/docs/source/getting_started/quickstart.rst

 To run the code, switch back to the pipeline editor, select the step and press *run selected steps*.
 After just a few seconds you should see that the step completed successfully.
-Let's check the logs to confirm.
+Let's check the logs to confirm, the logs contain the latest STDOUT of the script.

 .. figure:: ../img/quickstart/step-logs.png
    :width: 300
    :align: center

-Remember that running the code will output the converted housing data for the next step to retrieve.
+Remember that running the code will output the converted housing data, in the next step we can now retrieve and explore that data!

 Data exploration
 ~~~~~~~~~~~~~~~~
 ..
 TODO
 .. note the environment for data exploration.
 We need to install an additional package

-Now that we have downloaded the data, the next pipeline step should explore it.
+Now that we have downloaded the data, the next pipeline step can explore it.
 Create another pipeline
 step with *Title* ``Data exploration`` and *File path* ``explore-data.ipynb``, and connect the two
 pipeline steps.